-This Thai yellow curry chicken with potatoes is a mild and slightly sweet curry that's packed with warm, flavorful spices and is super quick and easy to make.
+This Thai yellow curry chicken with potatoes is a mild and slightly sweet curry that's packed with flavorful spices and is super quick and easy to make.

 What is Yellow Curry?